DylanTinianov/Operations_Interpreter/README.md

 ### Syntax Guide
 Input can be placed in any order, and spaces are ignored

-No limit to the number of operations per line
+No limit to the number of operations per line or number size

 Simple example: